Issa369/IFC-Viewer/README.md

 # IFC.JS Viewer

-This project integrates OpenBIM-Components into a React application to create a 3D visualization environment for Industry Foundation Classes (IFC) models.
+This project integrates OpenBIM-Components into a React application to create a 3D visualization environment for IFC models.

 ## Overview